Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 46. Airplane Graveyard

-Please remember to be respectful when visiting and there is a special admission fee that can range anywhere from 100 to 800 baht depending on how much these locals decide to charge.
+This particular one in Bangkok is home to three local Thai families.
+There is a special admission fee that can range anywhere from 100 to 800 THB (~$3 to 23 USD/~$4 to $31 CAD) depending on how much these locals feel like charging.

 47. Highway Basketball Court